Are you an adviser? Go to Unbiased Pro

 It’s best to extend sooner rather than later, as the shorter the remaining lease, the more costly it may be to extend.

-The cost of extending a lease is generally 50 per cent of what is known as the ‘marriage value’ of the property – this is defined as the extra value the property would gain by having a longer lease.
+The cost of extending a lease can include 50% of what is known as the ‘marriage value’ of the property (if the lease has less than 80 years left on it).
+This is defined as the extra value the property would gain by having a longer lease.

 The cost of extending may also depend on: